Staff & Board

 [email protected]

 A lifelong Rhode Islander, Rob’s first encounter with environmentalism was a middle-school science project investigating the causes behind the 2003 fish kill in Greenwich Bay.
 Before joining ecoRI News, Rob was news editor at the alt-magazine Motif Magazine, where he covered politics and social justice.
-A graduate of Rhode Island College (Go Anchormen!), Rob lives close to Narragansett Bay in Warwick with his wife and three dogs.
+A graduate of Rhode Island College (Go Anchormen!), Rob lives close to Narragansett Bay in East Greenwich with his wife and two dogs.

 Board of Directors

-President and primary writer/editor of Eat Drink RI; “RI’s unofficial Food Laureate” — Philip Eil, Providence Phoenix; PR Director for Blackbird Farm; Past Chair of the Rhode Island Food Policy Council; Rhode Island Foundation 2014 Innovation Fellow; writer/photographer; husband and father of two girls; David also dislikes writing in the third person.
+President and primary writer/editor of Eat Drink RI; “RI’s unofficial food laureate” — Philip Eil, Providence Phoenix; PR director for Blackbird Farm; past chair of the Rhode Island Food Policy Council; Rhode Island Foundation 2014 Innovation Fellow; writer/photographer.

 Victor Arias

-Bob is a printer, co-founder of a hyper-local news website and has been happily married since 1979.
-He moved to Rhode Island for the beaches, and if he could, would ice skate every day of the year.
+Bob is a printer, co-founder of a hyper-local news website.
+He moved to Rhode Island for the beaches.

 Join Our Mission